cognitivepsychology/learn-tutorials/Contributing.md

 **OR**

-If you already have a copy of `streambed` on your machine, then pull in the latest version by running from `streambed/` with
+If you already have a copy of `streambed/` on your machine, then pull in the latest version by running from `streambed/` with

 ```